 Furthermore, a smart resume tracker lets you know how many times your resume has been viewed and/or downloaded.

 Visual CV lets users use a ton of functionality for free.
 However, users have to purchase their paid plan for additional features such as the logo creator and the professional CV builder.

 3) PathSource Resume

 PathSource is a resume building and career navigation app that's designed specifically for putting together resumes quickly and easily.

-The app features a user-friendly interface that walks you through the entire resume creation process from start to publishing.
+The app features a user-friendly interface that walks you through the entire resume creation process from to publishing.

 Users can choose from 10 unique templates that highlight the candidate’s personal credentials in an effective manner.
 Each template has a versatile design that's primed for application in various industries.

 PathSource is an official partner of CareerBuilder, a career guidance platform and job board that lets candidates bring their profiles to employers all over the world.